-Founders, Betty and Charles McKenney, and designer, Mayita Dinos, were inspired by Jan Smithen’s book Sun-Drenched Gardens: The Mediterranean Style, and in the summer of 2005, the first of many plantings began.
-Their goal was to create a public, water-wise garden that celebrates Southern California’s Mediterranean climate.
-The garden demonstrates how beautiful and practical a well-planned, water-conserving and climate-appropriate garden can be.
+With the help of former City Manager Cynthia Kurtz, Betty and Charles worked with designer Mayita Dinos to break ground on the garden in 2005.
+They were inspired by Jan Smithen’s book Sun-Drenched Gardens: The Mediterranean Style, and, in the summer of 2005, the first of many plantings began.
+Their goal was to create a public, water-wise garden that celebrates Southern California’s mediterranean climate.
+The garden they founded demonstrates how beautiful and practical a well-planned, water-conserving and climate-appropriate garden can be.

 Pasadena has only one dedicated public garden, Arlington Garden.
 We are open to everyone seven days a week during daylight hours.
 The garden is free to the public through the generous support of our partners and people like you.

 To keep the garden at its best for everyone, we ask that you remember: